Fragile X syndrome: Causes

 Fragile X syndrome is a genetic disorder which occurs as a result of a mutation of the Fragile X Messenger Ribonucleoprotein 1 (FMR1) gene on the X chromosome, most commonly an increase in the number of CGG trinucleotide repeats in the 5' untranslated region of FMR1.
 Mutation at that site is found in 1 out of about every 2000 males and 1 out of about every 259 females.
 Incidence of the disorder itself is about 1 in every 3600 males and 1 in 4000–6000 females.
 Although this accounts for over 98% of cases, FXS can also occur as a result of point mutations affecting FMR1.

 In unaffected individuals, the FMR1 gene contains 5–44 repeats of the sequence CGG, most commonly 29 or 30 repeats.
 Between 45 and 54 repeats is considered a "grey zone", with a premutation allele generally considered to be between 55 and 200 repeats in length.
 Individuals with fragile X syndrome have a full mutation of the FMR1 allele, with over 200 CGG repeats.
 In these individuals with a repeat expansion greater than 200, there is methylation of the CGG repeat expansion and FMR1 promoter, leading to the silencing of the FMR1 gene and a lack of its product.

 This methylation of FMR1 in chromosome band Xq27.3 is believed to result in constriction of the X chromosome which appears 'fragile' under the microscope at that point, a phenomenon that gave the syndrome its name.
 One study found that FMR1 silencing is mediated by the FMR1 mRNA.
 The FMR1 mRNA contains the transcribed CGG-repeat tract as part of the 5' untranslated region, which hybridizes to the complementary CGG-repeat portion of the FMR1 gene to form an RNA·DNA duplex.

 A subset of people with intellectual disability and symptoms resembling fragile X syndrome are found to have point mutations in FMR1.
-This subset lacked the CGG repeat expansion in FMR1 traditionally associated with fragile x syndrome.
+This subset lacked the CGG repeat expansion in FMR1 traditionally associated with fragile X syndrome.
+The first complete DNA sequence of the repeat expansion in someone with the full mutation was generated by scientists in 2012 using SMRT sequencing.